GiseleN523/CS347-ShippingHazards/README.md

 * Websockets facilitate real-time communication, ensuring that gameplay is engaging and fast-paced.
 * Account creation and login capabilities allow users to save their account data and preferences.
 * Users, players, boards, and games can be viewed and changed from the admin site.
+* Multiplayer games and the capability to rejoin games in progress.

 ## Folders
 * The Frontend folder contains the code for the graphical user interface of our game.